justinblaber/ncorr_2D_cpp/README.md

 # ncorr_2D_cpp

-This is the offical repo for the complete c++ port of:
+This is the offical repo for the complete C++ port of:

 ```
 Ncorr: open-source 2D digital image correlation matlab software